It has been two long years since the Philippine government

 grievances with elected leaders who gave them false

-hopes for a quick rehabilitation and
+hopes for a quick rehabilitation and resettlement

 process.